Frequently asked questions

 Can I apply for the fellowships if I am based at another university?

-Yes, the schemes are open to internal and external candidates
+Yes, the schemes are open to internal and external candidates, including those based outside the UK.

 Can I apply to join more than one department?